 Watch Now: How to Turn Off Water for Plumbing Repairs

-At the Fixture or Appliance
+Turning the Water off at the Fixture or Appliance

-The fixture shut-off valves will differ in appearance and location, but generally they... will be very close to the fixture or appliance.
+The fixture shut-off valves will differ in appearance and location, but generally, they will be very close to the fixture or appliance.

-- For sink faucets, look for the shut-off valves located below the sink, near where the water supply tubes run up to the tailpieces on the faucet.
-Any faucet that supplies both hot and cold water will have two valves--one for the hot water supply and one for the cold.
+- For sink faucets, look for the shutoff valves located below the sink, near where the water supply tubes run up to the tailpieces on the faucet.
+Any faucet that supplies both hot and cold water will have two valves—one for the hot water supply and one for the cold.

 - For toilets, there will be a single shut-off valve (a toilet uses only cold water), usually located near the floor below the water supply valve on the bottom of the toilet tank.
+This supply valve is usually near the bottom left side of the toilet tank.

 But if you don't find the shut-off valves, don't worry.
 You can shut off the water by turning off the main water supply valve near the water meter.
-That location is described below.

 When a hot water pipe is leaking, or if you need to repair or replace a water heater, there are shut-off valves located near your water heater.